When moving or deleting an email on your iPhone you get the error:

 If you found this article helpful please take a moment to tweet, like, or share this article by using the buttons at the top or bottom of this page.
 I’d really appreciate it. 🙂

 Also, if you are feeling really generous after having your issue solved please leave some encouraging feedback in the comments section at the bottom of the page.
 I love getting feedback from visitors.
 It encourages me to find further solutions to those awkward little iPhone, iPad, MacBook, and Mac problems that we all suffer from.

-Click the link below to signup for our guide showing you how the latest version of Apple’s Operating System – iOS 8 – will work on your iPhone, iPad or iPod for free!
+Click the link below to signup for our guide showing you how the latest version of Apple’s Operating System – iOS 9 – will work on your iPhone, iPad, iPad Mini or iPod Touch for free!

 That’s right, a free user guide showing you the new features.